Summer Lovers: Reception

 Summer Lovers was poorly received by critics.
-The film holds a rating of 22% on Rotten Tomatoes based on nine reviews, with an average rating of 4.5/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 25% based on eight reviews, with an average rating of 4.2/10.

 Roger Ebert reviewed the film with two of four stars and noted that the film's central core was as a "beach film" but that the director's vision was confusing.
 "His problem, then, is that his insights keep interrupting the sex, and the sex keeps undermining the insights.
 The result is a movie that doesn't really work as semi-erotic romance, and never quite gets itself together as a character study."
 According to Ebert, it is "sort of fun, in a silly way", for which the engaging lead actors have to receive much the credit.

 When asked by David Letterman to give a recent example of bad taste, director John Waters said he loved the film because it was "about being young, rich, stupid and nude."

-In 2015, Jim Hemphill wrote that "under Kleiser’s relaxed but precise direction, their romantic adventures are incredibly erotic without ever coming across as “dirty” or smarmy.
+In 2015, Jim Hemphill wrote that "under Kleiser's relaxed but precise direction, their romantic adventures are incredibly erotic without ever coming across as 'dirty' or smarmy.
 Indeed, one of the most appealing aspects of Summer Lovers is the innocence both its protagonists and the film itself project – arriving between the sexual revolution and AIDS, the film has a wistful, lighthearted quality that would have been unthinkable a few years earlier or later.
 Gloriously photographed in a palette of tan skin against white sand and blue water (...)".

+"He's pushing his luck this time.
+Presumably, he figured that if he increased the skin-in-the-sun atmosphere and added a titillating twist, the box-office returns would be even greater.
+But he forgot to add a story ..."

+Legacy

+The villa that the Michael and Cathy characters stayed at was purchased by a couple in 1987 and made into a gift shop named "Summer Lovers".